World Thinking Day: Literature

-It was in Poland [at the 7th World Guide Conference, held in Katowice in 1932] that `Thinking Day' had its origins.
+[It was] in Poland [at the 7th World Guide Conference, held in Katowice in 1932] that `Thinking Day' had its origins.
 A Belgian Guider at the Conference suggested that there should be one day set apart in each year when all of us should think of each other in terms of love and friendship.
-All the students of Scout and Guide pray to the god .could have as vital a power as the Women's World Day of Prayer.
+It could have as vital a power as the Women's World Day of Prayer.
 There was also a practical suggestion that on `Thinking Day', each Guide throughout the world should contribute `A Penny for Your Thoughts' towards the World Association funds.
 The Conference paid Robin (her pet-name for her husband) and me the compliment of choosing our joint birthday, 22 February, as Thinking Day.
 At first the idea hung fire but, one by one, the nations began to promote the scheme.
 Money began to pour in for the World Association and the totals have risen steadily from £520 12s.
 6d. in 1933 to £35,346 in 1970/71 — the last year for which I have the complete figures.

 "Far greater than the financial success, however, is the spiritual impact of Thinking Day.
 A special message I broadcast some years ago gives my assessment of its value: "During the twenty-four hours of 22 February, these kindly, generous thoughts are being thrown out into the ether by Guides who care personally about the preaching of love and goodwill in the world, and these thoughts and prayers are concentrated thus as a live force for the developing of friendship and understanding, for which all peoples are longing.

 "Though you cannot visit sister Guides in France or Finland, in Austria or Australia, in Italy or Iceland, Canada or Chile, Ghana or Guatemala, U.S.A. or U.A.R., you can reach out to them there in your MIND.
 And in this unseen, spiritual way you can give them your uplifting sympathy and friendship.
 Thus do we Guides, of all kinds and of all ages and of all nations, go with the highest and the best towards the spreading of true peace and goodwill on earth.